2i2c-org/docs/admin/user-management/authentication-and-access.md

    :::

-1. Once the user has accepted, they will become visible in the list of Organization members in the *People* menu tab.
+1. Once the user has accepted, they will become visible in the list of Organization members in the {gui}`People` menu tab.

 ##### Remove a member from the organization

-Members can be removed from the organization by going to the *People* menu tab.
+Members can be removed from the organization by going to the {gui}`People` menu tab.

 1. Click the ![member settings button](../../images/manage-users-github-settings.png) icon next to the member account you wish to remove.